MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

 ## Next steps

-The `azure.quantum.aio` package covers all solvers provided by the `azure.quantum` package.
-To use the below samples and documentation with `asyncio`, change the imports to use the `azure.quantum.aio` library instead and use the `await` keyword with asynchronous methods.
+The `azure.quantum.aio` package contains asyncio-compatible versions of all solvers provided by the `azure.quantum` package.
+To use the below samples and documentation with `asyncio`, change the imports to use the `azure.quantum.aio` library instead and use the `await` keyword when calling asynchronous methods.

 ### Documentation